Curriculum Development: Types, Principles & Process

 1. Identify the Needs

 The first step in the curriculum development process is to understand the target audience and what their needs are.
 Though educators might be familiar with the standard developmental needs of students, swiftly changing environments generate newer learning requirements for them.
 Be it making the information more current, changing technology, or sudden changes in the learning environment with the pandemic, each of these developments warrants a change in the curriculum design.
 Being the ones implementing the curriculum, educators also receive first-hand insights and feedback on its merits and challenges.
-This puts them in a unique position of being able to identify any gaps in the curriculum.
+This puts them in a unique position of being able to identify any gaps in the curriculum, aligning with the ethos of the National Education Policy (NEP) which emphasizes the need for dynamic and responsive curriculum frameworks.

 1. Build a Curriculum Development Team

 Building a curriculum is a team job.
 It needs the input and collaboration of Educators, Education policy experts, Content creators and designers, Government and school officials as well as Publishers of textbooks.
-This team needs a manager who can discuss and assign roles, list deliverables, set timelines and most importantly keep everyone aligned and working towards the common goal.
+This team needs a manager who can discuss and assign roles, list deliverables, set timelines, and most importantly keep everyone aligned and working toward the common goal of curriculum development in education.

 1. Assess and Analyse the Requirements/ Needs